Mahantesh1729/ZOOM_APP/README.md

 # ZOOM APP

-A SIMPLE Flutter project used to zoom in or zoom out text written.
+A Simple Flutter project used to zoom in or zoom out text written.

 ## Getting Started